PoisotLab/ms_metaweb_perspectives/README.md

 (embeddings), such that key properties of the graph (e.g. local or global structures) are retained in the embedding space [@Yan2005GraEmb].
-Ecological networks are an interesting candidate for the widespread application of embeddings, as they tend to possess a shared structural backbone [@BramonMora2018IdeCom], which hints at structural invariants that can be revealed at lower dimensions.
+Ecological networks are an interesting candidate for the widespread application of embeddings, as they tend to possess a shared structural backbone [see *e.g.*
+@BramonMora2018IdeCom for food webs], which hints at structural invariants in empirical data; assuming that these structural invariants are indeed widespread, they would dominate the structure of networks, and therefore be adequately captured by the first (lower) dimensions of an embedding, without the need to measure derived aspects of their structure (*e.g.* motifs, paths, modularity, ...).

 Indeed, food webs are inherently low-dimensional objects, and can be adequately represented with less than ten dimensions [@Eklof2013DimEco; @Braga2019SpaAna].
 Simulation results by @Botella2022AppGra suggest that there is no best method to identify architectural similarities between networks, and that multiple approaches need to be tested and compared to the network descriptor of interest.
-This matches previous, more general results on graph embedding, which suggest that the choice of embedding algorithm matters for the results [@Goyal2018GraEmb].
+This matches previous, more general results on graph embedding, which suggest that different embedding algorithms yield different network embeddings [@Goyal2018GraEmb], calling for a careful selection of the problem-specific approach to use.
 In @tbl:methods, we present a selection of common graph and node embedding methods, alongside examples of their use to predict species interactions; most of these methods rely either on linear algebra, or on pseudo-random walks on graphs.

 One prominent family of approaches we do not discuss in the present manuscript is Graph Neural Networks [GNN; @Zhou2020GraNeu].
 GNN are, in a sense, a method